Declaration in Java

 String name;

-Constants are variables whose values cannot be changed after initialization.
+Constants or final variables are those variables, whose values cannot be changed after initialization.
 In Java, constants are declared using the final keyword:

 final data_type CONSTANT_NAME = value;